James Franco admits sleeping with students from his acting school

 He said he had not started the school to lure women for sexual purposes.

+Franco was nominated for best actor at the Oscars in 2011 for his starring role in 127 Hours, directed by Danny Boyle, and is also known for his roles in Pineapple Express and the Spider-Man films.

-The actor said he had remained quiet for such a long period because "there were people that were upset with me and I needed to listen".
+The actor said he had remained quiet over the allegations relating to his school for years because "there were people that were upset with me and I needed to listen".

 Sarah Tither-Kaplan and Toni Gaal, who attended Franco's now-defunct Studio 4 acting school, alleged Franco tried to "create a pipeline of young women who were subjected to his personal and professional sexual exploitation in the name of education".